MuhammedAlkhudiry/quill-find-replace-module/README.md

 ```

 CSS
-* you could choose how the searched word will look, but don't change, display: inline-block;
+* You could choose how the searched word will look, but don't change, display: inline-block;
 ```
 .ql-searched-string {
     background-color: #f8ff00;